Primary

 Sit on a bench with dumbbells resting on your lower thighs just above your knees.
 Place the balls of your feet on a step or platform.
 Lower your heels below the platform, then push up as high as possible.
 Use a towel on your thighs for comfort.

-Want Dumbbell Seated Calf Raise in your program?
+See where Dumbbell Seated Calf Raise fits in your weekly plan

 Sit on a bench with your feet flat on the floor.